-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

 23. Do all provider-owned or -controlled residential settings in which waiver services are provided have a lease or other rental agreement that addresses how recipients may furnish and decorate their units?